longhorn/website/content/docs/1.4.0/references/settings.md

 If disabled, the default disk will be created on all new nodes when the node is detected for the first time.

 This option is useful if you want to scale the cluster but don't want to use storage on the new nodes, or if you want to [customize disks for Longhorn nodes](../../advanced-resources/default-disk-and-node-config).

-#### Custom mkfs.ext4 parameters

-Allows setting additional filesystem creation parameters for ext4.
-For older host kernels it might be necessary to disable the optional ext4 metadata_csum feature by specifying `-O ^64bit,^metadata_csum`.

 #### Custom Resource API Version